Vanilla Three.js

 The first step is to install the dependencies.

-Next, we create the index.js file and import the necessary dependencies and setup a threejs scene.
+Next, create the index.ts file and import the necessary dependencies and set up a threejs scene.

 import { PerspectiveCamera, Scene, WebGLRenderer } from 'three'